 Our gay guide to Colombo is a must for all LGBTQ travelers to Sri Lanka.
 We include the best gay hotels to stay in, gay hangouts, things to do, and important practical safety tips.

-Colombo is bursting with Buddhist temples, markets and smiling Sri Lankan faces.
+Colombo is bursting with Buddhist temples, markets, and smiling Sri Lankan faces.
 Every corner is steeped in history and culture.
-We found ourselves torn over what activity to tackle next, what to see, what story to unravel, who to speak to, where to eat.
+We found ourselves torn over what activity to tackle next, what to see, what story to unravel, who to speak to, and where to eat.
 It never gets dull for a moment!

-We’ve put together this guide to Colombo for you to check out all the tips and tricks of exploring the city as an LGBTQ traveller.
+We’ve put together this guide to Colombo for you to check out all the tips and tricks of exploring the city as an LGBTQ traveler.
 We also recommend you check out our gay guide to Sri Lanka alongside this guide if you're exploring more of the country.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥